Advanced process modelling is a key means to bring deep process knowledge to digitalization of both design and operations in the nuclear industry.

 Intelligent digital operations

-The digitalisation wave has driven the development of a sophisticated capabilities for monitoring, soft-sensing, optimisation and advanced control of complex nuclear processes using high-fidelity models.
+The digitalization wave has driven the development of a sophisticated capabilities for monitoring, soft-sensing, optimisation and advanced control of complex nuclear processes using high-fidelity models.

 Leveraging existing investment